Mouwrice/thesis-typst/measurement_results.typ

 The `LITE` model is 3 MB in size and is the smallest model available.

 The total deviation of all three recordings are displayed in @mau-drum-small-lite-total, @mau-drum-regular-lite-total, and @mau-drum-fast-lite-total, respectively.
 We can immediately draw some conclusions from these results.
-The Y and Z axis (horizontal and vertical) have a relatively good accuracy compared to the X axis (depth).
+The Y and Z axis (horizontal and vertical) have a relatively good accuracy compared to the x-axis (depth).
 The depth is actually very imprecise and unstable, having a high mean deviation and a high standard deviation makes this depth not very usable.
 It also indicates that the wider the range of movements and the speed at which they are performed results in a slight drop in accuracy.
 Almost all deviation values are slightly higher than their corresponding values from a recording featuring less and slower movement.

-Despite the X axis being very imprecise, the Y and Z axis consistently achieve an accuracy of minimum 1 centimetre.
+Despite the x-axis being very imprecise, the Y and Z axis consistently achieve an accuracy of minimum 1 centimetre.
 For an air drumming application, this level of accuracy is already pretty usable.

 #show table.cell.where(x: 0): set text(weight: "bold")